aau-claaudia/hpc/docs/strato/git-guide.md

 ```bash
 git checkout -b newbranchname
 ```
-or using the longhand option
+Alternatively, you can do this after using the longhand option

 ```bash
 git branch newbranchname